 Infants need a specific balance of nutrients—not too much or too little of anything—to grow and be healthy.
-Human breastmilk contains everything in exactly the right amounts, and infant formula can provide excellent nutrition when families can't or choose not to breastfeed.
-But, keep in mind:
+Human milk contains everything in exactly the right amounts, and

 Risks of homemade baby formula recipes

-Although recipes for homemade formulas circulating on the internet may seem healthy, less expensive or an answer to the baby formula shortage, they are risky.
-Homemade formula may not be safe or meet your baby's nutritional needs.
-The U.S. Food & Drug Administration (FDA) reports that some babies fed homemade formula have been hospitalized for hypocalcemia (low calcium), for example.
+Although recipes for homemade formulas online may seem healthy or less expensive, they are risky.
+Homemade formula may not be safe or give your baby the right balance of nutrients.
+Some babies fed homemade formula have been hospitalized for

 If you feed your baby formula, make sure to always:

-• Prepare it according to directions on the label, unless you are given different instructions by your pediatrician because of a special medical need your baby has.
+Prepare it according to directions on the label, unless you are given different instructions by your pediatrician because of a special medical need your baby has.

-What's important NOT to do:
+NOT to do:

-• Do not make a homemade formula from ingredients at the store, such as powdered cow milk or raw milk and sugar.
+Do not make a homemade formula from ingredients at the store, such as powdered cow milk or raw milk and sugar.

-• Do not water down formulas by adding more water when mixing powdered formula or adding extra water to ready-to-serve, non-concentrated liquid formula.
+Do not water down formulas by adding more water when mixing powdered formula, or adding extra water to ready-to-serve, non-concentrated liquid formula.

 Why can't I make my own formula or use regular milk or milk substitutes from the dairy aisle?